SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 >> Great places to eat all around Fisherman's Wharf

-Many people come to the Haight-Ashbury looking for a taste of the Summer of Love, as this was where The Grateful Dead and Janis Joplin called home during the 1960s hippie era.
+Many people come to the Haight-Ashbury looking for a taste of the Summer of Love, as this was where the Grateful Dead and Janis Joplin called home during the 1960s hippie era.

-The Haight-Ashbury neighborhood lies just under the panhandle at the southeast corner of Golden Gate Park.
+The Haight-Ashbury neighborhood lies just under the Panhandle at the southeast corner of Golden Gate Park.
 It's bordered by Cole Valley to the south and the Lower Haight to the east.
-You can take a Muni bus or the light rail N train to get here.

 >> More about the Haight-Ashbury district